Will Scholfield, Engineer

 Combi boilers will typically last around 15 years, although this will vary depending on the make, model and how well it’s maintained over the course of its life.

-Extending the lifespan of your combi boiler ultimately boils down to (pun intended) making sure it’s kept in good working order year-round.
+Extending the lifespan of your combi boiler ultimately boils down to making sure it’s kept in good working order year-round.
 This involves getting it serviced annually by a Gas Safe registered engineer and fixing any issues promptly before they have a chance to escalate into more serious problems.

 Even though your combi boiler’s annual maintenance might seem like an inconvenience or unnecessary expense, it’s actually mission-critical to protecting the health and energy efficiency of your home’s central heating.